joakimp/disk_io_bm/README_PYTHON.md

 **`--ssd` Flag Details:**

-The `--ssd` flag enables SSD-specific tests and optimizations:
+The `--ssd` flag enables SSD-specific optimizations:

-1. **Adds TRIM test**: In `lean` and `full` modes, adds a `trim` test with 4k block size.
-TRIM tests the SSD's ability to mark blocks as unused, which is important for maintaining SSD performance over time.
-Note: TRIM only works on block devices, not regular files.

-2. **Queue depth optimization** (Linux only): Adds FIO parameters for better SSD queue handling:
+**Queue depth optimization** (Linux only): Adds FIO parameters for better SSD queue handling:
 - `--iodepth_batch_submit_max=32`
 - `--iodepth_batch_complete_max=32`

 These parameters optimize I/O submission batching, which can significantly improve performance on SSDs that handle high queue depths well.

 **Note:** The `--hdd` flag is currently defined but has no effect.
 It is reserved for future HDD-specific optimizations.